 My name is Rach DiMare.
 I am a breast cancer survivor.
 During my honeymoon as a newlywed, I put on my swimsuit and noticed a lump on my breast.
-After further tests, the doctors found that I had four tumors invasive ductal carcinoma breast cancer.
-Two months before my 28th birthday, the diagnosis came as a shock but I took courage in the fact that it was early enough to beat.
+After further tests, the doctors found that I had four tumors of invasive ductal carcinoma breast cancer.
+Two months before my 28th birthday, the diagnosis came as a shock, but I took courage in the fact that it was early enough to beat.
 Most people feel mild discomfort, heaviness, and swelling in the breast.
 They may notice dimpling or puckering of the skin on the breast.
-In advanced stages, there might be a hard lump under the skin that grows over time and may become firm to touch.
+In advanced stages, there might be a hard lump under the skin that grows over time and may become firm to the touch.

 I am also passionate about educating my generation and others about the importance of early detection and how to pay attention to your body.
 My goal is for you to be empowered by this personal experience to take charge of your own health!

-I know what its like to be diagnosed with breast cancer, and even more so if you have to undergo chemo or a bilateral mastectomy.
-First on the list of challenges you might face after reconstruction surgery is your new nipple sensation, which in some cases, may not be normal.
-In some women, the tissue will be very sensitive while others will experience no feeling at all.
+I know what it's like to be diagnosed with breast cancer, and even more so if you have to undergo chemo or a bilateral mastectomy.
+First on the list of challenges you might face after reconstruction surgery is your new nipple sensation, which in some cases may not be normal.
+In some women, the tissue will be very sensitive, while others will experience no feeling at all.

 It sounds like I had a really hard time.
 Constipation isnt unusual after surgery, and it can take a while to get used to them.
 I know it seems strange, but its actually supposed to happen that way when you are in pain and dealing with the side effects of medications and anesthesia.
 After I got my reconstruction, my body still felt foreign and not right.
 Also, it took many months to recover.
 Having a mastectomy can be very challenging, both physically and emotionally.
 Being able to get back into your life with good feelings as soon as possible is more important than how you look.
 You deserve it!

 Life, without care and worries, just living on the flow.
 However, when you are diagnosed with a life-threatening disease and have no option but to go through with it, everything gets changed.
 A number of questions arise in your mind; where do I begin?
 What will happen next?
 How can I manage this illness?
 These are all very important questions that need to be answered constantly throughout the treatment process.
 When it comes to cancer recovery, whether you are the person who has been diagnosed or a loved one helping them through it, there is no standard path to healing.
-Because of this, its important to talk about your needs and have a support system in place before treatment begins.
+Because of this, it's important to talk about your needs and have a support system in place before treatment begins.

 As far as the future goals after cancer are concerned, I just want to go with the flow.
 I believe in doing things when I feel 100 per cent ready for them because life is too short to settle with things that dont make you happy.
 After all, I am blessed with a life and I am thinking of doing something amazing with it to live each moment with my family and friends.